dahvida/AIC_Finder/README.md

 ```
 python3 cleanup_pipeline.py --AID_1 example_1 --AID_2 example_2 --filename my_new_dataset
 ```
 The new file will be saved in the [Results](Results) folder as .csv, while a log of all dataset changes during cleanup will automatically appear in [Logs/cleanup](Logs/cleanup).
+Some example outputs are already present in that folder.

 ### Jupyter notebook
 MVS-A can also be easily used from a jupyter notebook.
 More details can be found in the documentation of [MVS_A.py](Scripts/MVS_A.py).